jainaviral898/mapp-cbs-aifa/README.md

 ## Input Format

-Use the input format file to give the inputs, fill in the stops made by the robots.
+Use the input.yaml file to give the inputs, fill in the stops made by the robots.

 The obstacles are to be included in the given format.